Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 13

-After her studies, she used to narrate the lives of coolies to him, mixed it with her opinions.
+After her studies, she used to narrate the lives of coolies to him, mixing it with her opinions.

 Velachi came late for her studies that evening.

-Picking up the kindergarten lesson books in hands, Rama Chandran asked her to come near, “Come Vellachi…sit on this chair.
+Picking up the kindergarten lesson books in her hands, Rama Chandran asked her to come near, “Come, Vellachi… Sit on this chair.
 Why are you late today?”

 Vellachi did not reply.